crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 >>> y = "hello world"
 >>> y
 'hello world'
->>> x = y
+>>> x = y # Notice the lack of whining about "incompatible types"...
 >>> x
 'hello world'
 </code></pre>

 This also means that you can mix variable types within a data structure.
-There is no need to specify that L is a list of ints or that M is a map from strings to floats; Python just has lists and maps.
+There is no need to specify that L is a list of ints or that M is a map from strings to floats.

-Lists are declare with square brackets and indexed using square bracket notation.
+Lists are declared with square brackets and indexed using square bracket notation.
 They can also be treated as stacks, if you are into that sort of thing.

 Create a list of ints.
 Then, in order to drive those Scala people insane, start appending strings to it.
 Play with indexing and slicing.
 In Python, you can use the colon notation to pull out slices of a list.
 E.g. lst[i:j] will give you a new list which includes the ith through the (j-1)th elements of lst.

 <pre><code>>>> l = [1, 2, 3]
->>> for elem in l: print elem
+>>> for elem in l: #We'll talk about loops more in a bit ...	print elem
 ...
 1
 2
 3
 >>> l.append("i am a string. mwahahaha.")
->>> for elem in l: print elem
+>>> for elem in l:
+...	print elem
 ...
 1
 2